311Volt/trainerjs/README.md

 This library uses ES6 modules. `build.sh` uses `esbuild` to bundle.

 # usage
-Use the template HTML file provided in the `example` folder.
+Use the template provided in the `example` folder.
 The user is free to make changes to the page layout as well as the stylesheet.
+The `data` folder contains question data.

 # browser support
 Each release will be tested on Chrome 49 and Firefox 52 as well as the latest versions of these browsers.
 IE is completely unsupported.